stevenlandis/kilojoule/README.md

 This tool is heavily inspired by the fantastic [`jq`](https://github.com/jqlang/jq).
 If you are already familiar with `jq`, here is a short list of differences between the two tools.

 - `jq` is primarily focused on processing streams of JSON. `kj` is more focused on text and shell interactions.
-- `kj` does not support streams which simplifies certain interactions.

 ### Status